intel/CommsPowerManagement/sst_bf.md

 When executing the script with the '-h' command line parameter, the user is presented with help text (frequencies may vary for different CPUs):

+# Description of options
+[-s] This is the recommended setting for deterministic workloads and SST-BF.
+The frequency is set and fixed to a value on each of the high and normal priority cores.
+This is the standard recommended SST-BF configuration.
+The min and max of each core is set to avoid performance variation associated with frequency changing up or down.

+[-m] This sets all cores on the server to the out of the box/P1 frequency.
+This is useful to unset the two tiers of SST-BF frequency and fix all the cores frequency to the marked frequency of the CPU.
+When using SST-BF CPU P states is enabled and introduces frequency scaling and using this script option avoid performance varation associated with frequency changing up or down.
+This is equivalent to disabling P States and the associated frequency scaling.

+[-r] This option reverts the CPU to and out of the box configuration where Intel Turbo Boost is enabled (up to max turbo frequency).
+SST-BF depends on Turbo and P states enabled in BIOS.
+The range of frequency is lowest P state to highest Turbo frequency.
+Hence, this is considered the starting configuraiton.
+The script includes this to allow the user easily revert to the coinfiguraion at boot time prior to SST-BF[-s] or P1 set on all cores[-m]

+[-t] This options set the CPU to and out of the box configuration where Intel Turbo Boost is disabled (P1 max core frequency).

+[-a] Allows high priority cores to Turbo up to max all core turbo.
+Performance gains are opportunistic as CPU is operating in Turbo range.
+Hence, not recommended as a deterministic configuraiton option.

+[-b] Allows normal priority cores to Turbo up to max all core turbo.
+Performance gains are opportunistic as CPU is operating in Turbo range.
+Hence, not recommended as a deterministic configuraiton option.

 ```bash
 # sst_bf.py -h